catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 we can bring in the the `date` column and start looking at these measurements as time series.
 Time series data lends itself to plotting especially well!

-Most people are familiar with putting plots in reports, research papers, and presentation slides, where they're useful as evidence supporting your argument.
+Most people are familiar with putting plots in reports, research papers, and presentation slides, where they are useful as evidence supporting your argument.
-To be effective, those plots need to -- essentially -- look nice: clear labels and titles, appropriate units and limits, good color separation for print or screen, tidy legends, minimizing extraneous data.
+To be effective, presentation plots need to -- essentially -- look nice:

+* clear labels and titles,
+* appropriate units and limits,
+* good color separation for print or screen,
+* tidy legends,
+* minimizing extraneous data.

-The goal is to communicate your point.
+The goal of presentation plotting is to communicate your point.

 When you're in the exploratory phase, you don't know what the point is yet, and you're communicating with yourself, now and future-you.
-To be effective, exploratory plots need to tell you something you don't already know, and ideally they should do that quickly, so you don't lose track of what you're doing.
+To be effective, exploratory plots need to:

+* tell you something you don't already know,
+* do it quickly, so you don't lose track of what you're doing.

-We can skip a lot of the presentation refinements, so long as a plot is not _actively confusing_.
+In exploratory plotting, we can skip a lot of the presentation refinements, so long as a plot is not _actively confusing_.

 Pandas has great support for exploratory plotting, since it doesn't require much extra setup, and the options for presentation refinements are extremely limited,